hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 In the Ember component, unlike the `cell/select` Figma component, achieving an indeterminate state is not possible.
 !!!

+### Intended interaction

+#### Within a Simple Table (Single Page):

+- Selecting an Individual Row: Indicates that the row is ready for actions such as editing or deletion.
+- Interaction with the Top-Level Header Checkbox: Non-Checked State: Initially, the checkbox is unmarked when none of the rows are selected.
+- Checkbox Activation: Clicking the checkbox selects every row in the table, including any previously chosen individually, ensuring collective selection.
+- Indeterminate State: The checkbox shows an indeterminate state when some but not all rows are selected, indicating a partial selection.

 <video width="100%" controls loop>
   <source
     src="/assets/components/table/multi-selection-interaction-01.mp4"